Validate historical data

 |Validated ACW/AEW/ATW||This is the only value that you can manually edit.
 The value initially matches the Original offered calls/chats/emails/tasks wrap-up time.
 You can override this value by typing a new value in the cell or by right-clicking the cell to use the average.|

 Adjust the values for days with atypical data that you don't want to affect the forecast.

 The validation table contains three rows for each measure.

 - Original, based on the raw data and adjusted according to the defined workload calculations.
-See About calculating workload volume for more info.
+See Calculate workload volume for more info.